 - Has put the appropriate rent cost and is reviewing the rent regularly

 - Is showing the property to prospective tenants

-- Is not raising the rent, thus delaying the property being leased
+- Is not raising the rent, thus delaying the property from being leased

-- The tenancy is ended within the first quarter of the lease term.
+- The tenancy agreement is broken within the first quarter of the lease term.
 The full costs can be claimed.